Wambu-i7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that writes the result of a command in a file.
 Duplicating the last line of a file.
 Removing all files with a .js extension.
+A script that counts all directories and subdirectories in a current directory.